What is a Radical word?... Read more of What is a Radical word? at Speaking Writing.comInformational Site Network Informational

 anything which would tend to inhibit the endarteritis and the

-classification--necessary periods of rest, the interdiction of all
+classification--necessary periods of rest, th

 physical effort or physical strain, and the regulation of the diet,